-Faculty, graduate students, upper-level undergraduates and recognized independent scholars and artists are encouraged to apply.
+Faculty, graduate students, advanced undergraduates, and established independent scholars are eligible to apply.

 Applications are accepted on a rolling basis.
 To be considered, applicants must submit the following items in the form of a single pdf file attention Director of SCRC at email@example.com (please include as the email subject line "Carus Research Grant application").

 - Statement of intent explaining proposed research, including scholarly significance and relevance to archival holdings (approximately 500 words).
 This should explain the special relevance of the archival work for your anticipated scholarly output (dissertation, journal article, book, etc.), the groundwork already laid in preparation, and a plan of use of time while at the archive.
 Please be as specific as possible when indicating the archival materials you wish to consult, such as by naming particular series or boxes.